jikjatin/BasicPython_Programs/Secret Auction program/README.md

 # Secret Auction program
 ## Instruction
-Ask user for their name and bid value without showing details of other users after every user entered there details show winner of bid with name and bid value.
+Ask user for their name and bid value without showing details of other users after every user entered their details show the winner of the bid with their name and bid value.
 ### Example:
 <pre>
 What is your name?:jatin